slbailey/Retrovue/docs/developer/abstract-design-principles.md

 - Metrics collection and reporting
 - ID generation and validation
 - Configuration management
+- **Producer** - Capability Provider for actual output, forbidden from policy decisions

 **Philosophy:** "I do one thing, clearly, on demand, and I do it well."